 Christmas Pudding Time

 Barbara makes several puddings every year and her puddings are in demand from all her neighbours, friends and family.
-The key for her is the soaking of all the fruit for two weeks before the pudding is put together and steamed
+The key for her is the soaking of all the fruit for two weeks in brandy or sherry before the pudding is put together and steamed.

 Stir The Pudding, Make A Wish!